khaledh/khaledh.github.io/docs/osdev/22-elf-loader-p2.md

 1. Allocate a single large region that spans all segments
 2. Allocate one region per segment

 The first option is simpler, but it may waste memory if the segments are not contiguous.
-The second is more complex, because we have to maintain the relative positions of the segments to the base of the first segment.
-Our virtual memory allocator is not prepared to handle this yet (it allocates regoins in a best-fit manner), so we'll go with the first option for now.
+The second is more complex because we have to maintain the relative positions of the segments to the base of the first segment.
+Our virtual memory allocator is not prepared to handle this yet (it allocates regions in a best-fit manner), so we'll go with the first option for now.

 ```nim
 # src/kernel/loader.nim